-Ongoing mail art project in collaboration with Professor Andrew Barry.
-Presented as part of the Alternative Epistemologies Festival, Institute of Advanced Studies, UCL.
-May 5, 2021.
+Postal art with Professor Andrew Barry.
+Institute of Advanced Studies, UCL, May 2021.

-Wednesday 7 April.
-Lucy wrote a letter to Andrew on a vacuum cleaner bag.
-It was posted from Brighton to Cambridge.
+Lucy Sabin wrote a letter to Andrew Barry on a vacuum cleaner bag.
+It was sent from Brighton to Cambridge.
 The letter set off a chain reaction.
 It announced a theme and some logistics.
-There was an enclosed postcard with a return address so that Andrew could respond with further ideas (see the postcard gallery below).
+There was an enclosed postcard with a return address so that Barry could share his initial thoughts.

-Wednesday 5 May.
-Andrew and Lucy held a talk as part of the Alternative Epistemologies Festival to celebrate five years of the IAS.
+Sabin and Barry gave a virtual presentation about the project as part of the Alternative Epistemologies Festival hosted by the Institute of Advanced Studies at UCL.
 During the talk, the collaborators spoke about their respective accounts of sending and receiving materials that relate to the theme of ‘in the air’.
-Lucy described how postal networks are similar to atmospheric processes.
-Andrew’s insights ranged from personal experiences of hay fever to material politics.